Heros Subpage Trooper Patch

 Student Transportation

-In 1960 the first “Rules and Regulations for Arizona School Bus Operation: Standards and Training Procedures for Drivers” were included in the Arizona Administrative Code.
-Thus, the Pupil Transportation Program came into existence as part of the Arizona Highway Department, Traffic Safety Division.
-Three staff members maintained records on approximately 500 school bus drivers and two employees were responsible for training drivers statewide.
-By 1973 there were over 2,000 certified school bus drivers and the Pupil Transportation Program transferred to the Office of Highway Safety.
+In 1960, the first “Rules and Regulations for Arizona School Bus Operation: Standards and Training Procedures for Drivers” were included in the Arizona Administrative Code.
+Thus, the Pupil Transportation Program came into existence as part of the Arizona Highway Department's Traffic Safety Division.
+Three staff members maintained records on approximately 500 school bus drivers, and two employees were responsible for training drivers statewide.
+By 1973, there were over 2,000 certified school bus drivers, and the Pupil Transportation Program transferred to the Office of Highway Safety.

 Mission Statement

-In 1979 the Program transferred to the Arizona Department of Transportation, Motor Vehicle Division where it remained until 1993 when it transferred to Arizona Department of Public Safety and changed its name to the Student Transportation Unit.
-At that time there were approximately 5,000 certified school bus drivers and 250 certified instructors.
-By January 1999 the certified drivers increased to 8,100 and the instructors to 500, a 62% increase in drivers and a 100% increase in instructors in six years.
+In 1979, the program was transferred to the Arizona Department of Transportation, Motor Vehicle Division, where it remained until 1993 when it transferred to the Arizona Department of Public Safety and changed its name to the Student Transportation Unit.
+At that time, there were approximately 5,000 certified school bus drivers and 250 certified instructors.
+By January 1999, the certified drivers increased to 8,100 and the instructors to 500, a 62% increase in drivers and a 100% increase in instructors in six years.

 Student Transportation Unit